Delaunay/cartpole/Docs/index.rst

 About UE4ML
 ~~~~~~~~~~~

-UE4ML was made to be the least intruisive as possible, this means that
+UE4ML was made to be as unintrusive as possible, this means that
 you will need to modify very little of your game (if anything) to turn it into
 a reinforcement learning environment.